 Where should I stay in Bora Bora?
 Are Bora Bora overwater bungalows all inclusive?

 Many of the resorts are located on their own private motus (islets) within Bora Bora.
 Le Meridien, St. Regis, the Four Seasons, or the Conrad are all worth looking into, or Le Moana for the most budget-friendly option.
-Most resorts offer full-board or half-board options, so the choices are all inclusive Bora Bora resorts, partially inclusive resorts where they cover half the meals, or non-inclusive resorts where all food and beverages are at extra cost.
+Most resorts offer full-board or half-board options, so your choices are all inclusive Bora Bora resorts, partially inclusive resorts where they cover half the meals, or non-inclusive resorts where all food and beverages are at extra cost.

 Best to time to go to Bora Bora?

 While Bora Bora offers warm, tropical weather year-round, there are periods of heavy rain.
 High season months where tourism is at its peak runs from May through October.
-For Bora Bora and in general while traveling, the best months to go are just before (April) or just after (November.)
+For Bora Bora and in general while traveling, the best months to go are just before the high season (April) or just after (November.)
 Traveling to Bora Bora during early-mid December can also be a good time because costs are lower, though it also a gamble because there are possibilities of rain.
-When it does rain, it pours for a few minutes and then generally stops for long periods of sunshine, which still makes for a great experience if you are happy with this kind of trade-off.
+When it does rain, it pours for a few minutes and then typically stops for long periods of sunshine, which still makes for a great experience if you are happy with this kind of trade-off.

 How easily can I visit other islands?
 Is there a Bora Bora cruise?

 You are able to visit other motus/islets/resorts within Bora Bora via boat taxis which typically cost around $50 a person.
 If you want to visit another island within French Polynesia, inter-island flights cost around $200 USD.
 Cruises to Bora Bora do exist, however you miss out on staying in an overwater bungalow.
 Or you can charter your own boat and cruise the French Polynesian islands by yourself.